Produkt in den Warenkorb gelegt

 For example, the Iris AO deformable mirrors are robust enough to function in a controlled environment, with humidity of less than 40%, without additional protection.
 As insurance against inadvertent contact or particulate contamination of the mirror surface, Iris AO decided to package their DM with a cover window.
 The problem is that a window can degrade optical transmission, reflect “ghost images,” or introduce undetected wavefront errors into the optical train.
 Iris AO also didn’t want to introduce a window that would not support the high laser damage threshold of their DM.
 They designed their own window as a modification of a standard optic using Edmund Optics’ in-house prototyping capabilities.
 The Iris AO-Edmund customized windows are 20mm in diameter, 3mm thick, have λ/20 surface flatness, and are coated with an optimized VIS-NIR anti-reflection coating.

 The camera was also selected to meet the systems’ needs.
 A fast interface and easy camera configuration are critical to take advantage of the unique control system architectures possible with the Iris AO DM.
-EO engineers recommended a simple and fast USB camera interface allowing for easy configurability with common lab software.
+Edmund Optics engineers recommended a simple and fast USB camera interface allowing for easy configurability with common lab software.

 The Iris AO Adaptive Optics Kit is an image-based adaptive optics imaging solution consisting of a MEMS based deformable mirror, optics, optomechanics, camera, and GUI controller software.